vippsas/vipps-order-management-api/README.md

 In addition to providing the user with a valid receipt inside Vipps, order lines will also give the user a much better overview of the purchase.
 Furthermore, in the case of partial order fulfullments or returns the order lines may be updated to reflect what the user actually ended up paying for using Vipps.

 ![order lines example](images/orderlines.png)

 # Getting Started

 ## Before you begin
 This section covers the quick steps for getting started with the Order Management API to enrich orders with metadata.
 This document assumes you have signed up as a organisation with Vipps and have your test credentials from the Merchant Portal.

-It also assumes a payment has been initialized and reserved and that you have the transaction id.
+It also assumes that a payment has been initialized and reserved and that you have the transaction id.

 ## 1. Authentication
 ```bash